-In its resolution 66/288, the General Assembly endorsed the outcome document of Rio+20, 36.
-"The future we want", in which Heads of State and Government and high-level representatives expressed their commitment to, inter alia, the strengthening and upgrading of UNEP in the context of strengthening international environmental governance.
+- In its resolution 66/288, the General Assembly endorsed the outcome document of Rio+20, "The future we want", in which Heads of State and Government and high-level representatives expressed their commitment to, inter alia, the strengthening and upgrading of UNEP in the context of strengthening international environmental governance.
 It highlighted the need for secure, stable, adequate and increased financial resources from the regular budget of the United Nations and voluntary contributions.
-In accordance with resolution 2997 (XXVII) of 15 December 1972, the cost of servicing the Governing Council and the UNEP secretariat is covered by the regular budget of the United Nations, while the cost of environmental programmes, including relevant operational programme costs and programme support costs, is covered by the Environment Fund.
+In accordance with resolution 2997 (XXVII) of 15 December 1972, the cost of servicing the Environment Assembly (and previously the Governing Council) and the UNEP secretariat is covered by the regular budget of the United Nations, while the cost of environmental programmes, including relevant operational programme costs and programme support costs, is covered by the Environment Fund.
 The UNEP allocation from the regular budget of the United Nations was established at that time at approximately 1 per cent of the total regular budget.
 Since then, it has been divided, in relative terms, by four (0.26 per cent in 2012-2013), despite the growing number of threats to the environment and human well-being posed by climate change, biodiversity loss, the degradation of ecosystem services and pollution, among others.
-The need for countries to adapt to climate change, to ensure that ecosystems are managed appropriately, to improve food security and water quality, to enhance resource efficiency and to manage environmental risks have resulted in a growing demand for UNEP services.

-37. As the purchasing power of the allocation from the regular budget of the United Nations has been eroded over time, the Governing Council has found itself increasingly having to approve funding from the Environment Fund to cover the costs of servicing the UNEP governing bodies and core secretariat functions.
-The budget for the biennium 2014-2015 will include increases in funding from the regular budget and from the voluntary Environment Fund contributions that will be explained through a programme budget implication document to be submitted to the legislative bodies for review and for possible approval thereafter by the General Assembly at its sixty-seventh session.
-The increases are in direct response to paragraph 88 of "The future we want", in which Heads of State and Government and high-level representatives invited the General Assembly to adopt a resolution strengthening UNEP, including by increasing resource allocations from the regular budget and voluntary contributions.
+The need for countries to adapt to climate change, to ensure that ecosystems are managed appropriately, to improve food security and water quality, to enhance resource efficiency and to manage environmental risks have resulted in a growing demand for UNEP services. - 37.
+As the purchasing power of the allocation from the regular budget of the United Nations has been eroded over time, the Governing Council found itself increasingly having to approve funding from the Environment Fund to cover the costs of servicing the UNEP governing bodies and core secretariat functions.
+The budget for the biennium 2014-2015 will include increases in funding from the regular budget approved by the General Assembly on 27 December 2013 and from voluntary Environment Fund contributions to implement the expanded mandate of UNEP as reaffirmed in General Assembly resolution 67/213, which among other things established universal membership in the governing body of UNEP.
+The implementation of this resolution requires secure, stable, adequate and increased financial resources from the regular budget of the United Nations and voluntary contributions to enable UNEP to fulfil its Rio+20 mandate in paragraph 88 of "The future we want".